-► New Ferrari F250 hypercar
+► New 2025 Ferrari F250 hypercar

-► First spy photos of next LaFerrari
+► Latest spy photos of next LaFerrari

-► Electrified powertrain
+► Electrified powertrain, zany outputs

-The highly anticipated Ferrari F250 hypercar has been spotted out and about testing near Maranello.
+It’s not the first time the highly anticipated Ferrari F250 hypercar has been spotted out and about testing near Maranello.
 Although heavily disguised, the camo is gradually revealing more of the LaFerrari successor’s bodywork and details.

-This is a test hack redolent of a closed-cockpit prototype race that’s escaped from the Le Mans pitlane, but it’s some way off the finished product, according to insiders.
+The bespoilered F250 spotted in 2023 (above) is a test hack redolent of a closed-cockpit prototype race that’s escaped from the Le Mans pitlane, but it’s some way off the finished product, according to insiders.
 We wouldn’t pay too much attention to the styling that’s visible in our spyshots.
 Note how the doors cut into the roofline, allowing for easier access and lending the F250 something of a race car aesthetic.

 Ferrari has already confirmed a new ‘supercar’ at its latest Capital Markets Day – to launch by 2026 and ‘be limited to far less than 5% of total volumes.’